 I’m sure you also have to consider whether they pose a threat to their community?

 We’re very upfront about it.
-We let them know, that we hope to help them, but that doesn’t change the fact, that we’re keeping PET in the loop about their process.
+We let them know that we hope to help them, but that doesn’t change the fact that we’re keeping PET [the Danish military intelligence service] in the loop about their status.

 Doesn’t that compromise the therapeutic process?